Collect logs from Microsoft SQL Server

 -

-A red arrow will be displayed next to the new object’s name, which indicates a disabled object.
+A red icon will be displayed next to the new object’s name, which indicates the object is inactive.
 Right-click on the audit object and select Enable audit.
-See Verifying SQL Server audit logs below if you encounter any errors.
+See Verify SQL Server audit logging below if you encounter any errors.

 -